 We all like to run before we can walk, its human nature to want to advance quickly and web designers/developers are no different.
 Many companies will give timelines that aren't realistic so be aware of this.
 Some companies out there are offering websites for as little as £250, at an hourly rate of £35p/h that is only 7 hours of work.

 Lets take a standard webstie - that 7 hours would have to be spread accross the following tasks:

 1) Talk through what the website entails, what the client wants to get out of having thier site built/re-designed

-2) Build a specification document, tweak the specification with client
+2) Build a specification document and then tweak the specification document with client

 5) Create final colour mockup